Operation Market Garden: 101st Airborne zone

-Faced with the loss of the bridge at Son, the 101st unsuccessfully attempted to capture a similar bridge a few kilometres away at Best but found the approach blocked.
-Other units continued moving to the south and eventually reached the northern end of Eindhoven.
-At 06:00 hours the Irish Guards Group resumed the advance while facing determined resistance from German infantry and tanks.
-Around noon the 101st Airborne were met by the lead reconnaissance units from XXX Corps.
-At 16:00 radio contact alerted the main force that the Son bridge had been destroyed and requested that a Bailey bridge be brought forward.
-By nightfall, the Guards Armored Division had established itself in the Eindhoven area.
-However, transport columns were jammed in the packed streets of the town, and they were subjected to German aerial bombardment during the night.
 XXX Corps engineers, supported by German prisoners of war, constructed a class 40 Bailey bridge within 10 hours across the Wilhelmina Canal.
-During the day the British VIII and XII Corps, supporting the main attack, had forged bridgeheads across Meuse-Escaut Canal while facing stiff German resistance; the 50th (Northumbrian) Infantry Division was transferred from XXX Corps to VIII Corps so to relieve XXX Corps from having to secure the ground gained thus far.
-Throughout the day German attacks were launched against XXX Corps and against the newly gained bridgeheads over the Meuse–Escaut Canal, all without success.
+During the day the British VIII and XII Corps, supporting the main attack, had forged bridgeheads across Meuse-Escaut Canal while facing stiff German resistance.
+The 50th (Northumbrian) Infantry Division was transferred from XXX Corps to VIII Corps to relieve XXX Corps from having to secure the ground gained thus far.
+Throughout the day German attacks were launched against XXX Corps and against the new bridgeheads over the Meuse–Escaut Canal, all without success.